ma7moud3osman/easy_stepper/README.md

 * Please file an issue __[here](https://github.com/ma7moud3osman/easy_stepper/issues).__

 * For more information please send me an email or connect with me.

+## Contributions

+Feel free to contribute to this project.

+If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/ma7moud3osman/easy_stepper/issues).
+If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/ma7moud3osman/easy_stepper/pulls).

 ## Connect with me